 Thinking about moving to Miami?
 Though this Florida city is a well-known tourist destination, it’s also an excellent place to plant roots!
-If you’re looking for family-friendly areas with highly-ranked schools, affordable housing, and plenty of fun things to do with kids, check out these five best Miami neighborhoods for families!
+If you’re looking for family-friendly areas with highly-ranked schools, affordable housing, green spaces, and fun things to do with kids, check out these five best family-friendly neighborhoods in Miami!

 - Home Price: $592,500 median purchase price; $1,401 median monthly rent